Nodefusion/NodefusionPortal.UserManual/README/Organizations/MS-Subscriptions/Microsoft-Subscription-Edit.md

 The form has six fields:
 - Subscription nickname.
-- Quantity.
+- Quantity (Note: in Microsoft New Commerce Experience, you can only increase the quantity)
-- Status.
+- Status
 - Term Duration.
 - Enable Auto Renewal.
-- Enable Manage Renewal.
-When this option is enabled, the form displays two additional fields for editing that take effect upon subscription renewal date:
+- Enable Manage Renewal - When this option is enabled, the form displays two additional fields for editing that take effect upon subscription renewal date:
   - Quantity Change to.
   - Term Change to.

+### Example scenario1

+You have current 20 licenses of Microsoft 365 subscription in New Commerce experience on Monthly term, and you want to decrease in next term to 15 licenses.
+In Nodefusion Portal, you should configure enable manage renewal with quantity change to 15.